Implementing fault-tolerant non-Clifford gates using the [[8,3,2]] color code: Demonstration results

 We investigate the performance of circuits comprised of three parts: state preparation, a transversal logical gate, and logical measurement.

 For the state preparation part, we consider either $\ket{\mathrm{GHZ}}$ or $\ket{+++}$ state preparation, using the circuits described in \cref{sec:ft}.
-For the logical gate part, we consider one of the 16 possible products of the transversal logical CCZ, $\mathrm{CZ}_{12}$, $\mathrm{CZ}_{02}$ and $\mathrm{CZ}_{01}$ gates available in the \NKD{8}{3}{2} code.
+For the logical gate part, we consider each of the distinct products of the transversal logical CCZ, $\mathrm{CZ}_{12}$, $\mathrm{CZ}_{02}$ and $\mathrm{CZ}_{01}$ gates available in the \NKD{8}{3}{2} code, along with the logical identity gate implemented as a `no operation'.
 For the logical measurement part, we consider transversal $Z$ basis and $X$ basis measurements.
-In the encoded case, the fault-tolerant measurement involves post-selection and we provide the post-selection rates for each of the experiments in \cref{app:post}.
+In the encoded case, the fault-tolerant measurement involves post-selection and we provide the post-selection rates for each of the demonstrations in \cref{app:post}.

 We test these circuits on two quantum computers: \textsf{ibmq\_mumbai}, a 27-qubit device developed by IBM~\cite{ibmq}, and \textsf{ionq-11q}, an 11-qubit device developed by IonQ~\cite{wright2019Benchmarking11qubitQuantum}.
-The IonQ device has all-to-all qubit connectivity, whereas the IBM device has ``heavy-hexagon'' qubit connectivity~\cite{hertzberg2021LaserannealingJosephsonJunctions}, see \cref{app:conn}.
-We only consider $\ket{\mathrm{GHZ}}$ state preparation on the IBM device, as our circuit for preparing logical $\ket{+++}$ states (\cref{fig:state-prep-+++}) is only implementable on the IBM device with SWAP gates, and as a result is no longer fault-tolerant.
+The IonQ device has all-to-all qubit connectivity, whereas the IBM device has ``heavy-hexagon'' qubit connectivity~\cite{hertzberg2021LaserannealingJosephsonJunctions}; see \cref{app:char} more details on the devices and their characteristics at the time of the demonstrations.
+We only consider $\ket{\mathrm{GHZ}}$ state preparation on the IBM device, as our circuit for preparing logical $\ket{+++}$ states (\cref{fig:state-prep-+++}) does not respect the connectivity constraints of the IBM device and would therefore require SWAP gates to implement, meaning that our error analysis is no longer valid.
+We leave open the possibility of finding a fault-tolerant circuit for preparing logical $\ket{+++}$ states on the IBM device.
 We compare the performance of the encoded circuits against the performance of the bare (no encoding) circuits, using the statistical distance of the output distribution from the ideal output distribution as our metric.
+The data and analysis code is available at~\cite{github}.

 We show the results for $\ket{\mathrm{GHZ}}$ state preparation and $X$ basis measurement in \cref{fig:X-GHZ}.
 For both devices and for every transversal gate, we observe improved performance of the encoded version of the circuit.
 The results for $Z$ basis measurement are qualitatively similar; see \cref{app:Z-basis}.